fyhertz/spydroid-ipcamera/README.md

 * **Developers, start [https://github.com/fyhertz/libstreaming by reading this] to find out how streaming is achieved in Spydroid.**

-* Check out the feature list to see what Spydroid is capable of :) And If you have questions, check out the [FAQ FAQ].
+* Check out the feature list to see what Spydroid is capable of :) And If you have questions, check out the (FAQ)[https://github.com/fyhertz/spydroid-ipcamera/wiki/FAQ].

 * If you enjoyed Spydroid, or its source code, [please rate the app on Google Play](https://market.android.com/details?id=net.majorkernelpanic.spydroid), I would really appreciate :) And if you go and like [the facebook page](http://www.facebook.com/spydroidipcamera), you will be rewarded with all my gratitude :p